nottheswimmer/asyncrepo/README.md

 ## Currently supported repositories
 - `github.repos.Repos` - GitHub repositories belonging to a given user or organization.
 - `greenhouse.jobs.Jobs` - Greenhouse jobs belonging to a given board.
+- `jira.issues.Issues` - JIRA issues belonging to a given organization.

 ## Supported repository operations
 - `.get(id: str)`: Get an item from the repository by its ID.